 This year we will be running essay competitions in Ancient World and Classics, Archaeology, Land Economy, and Russian Studies.
 We will additionally be running an Architecture design competition.
 Further particulars and this year's questions can be found at the links below.
 Please read the competition rules and submission guidelines carefully before entering a competition.

 Architecture (entrants to the Architecture Design Competition may also want to study this document: Building Fitzwilliam College 1963-2013: An Architectural Journey), along with the College's site plan.

 The deadline for the Ancient World and Classics, Archaeology, Russian Studies, and Architecture competitions is 10am on Friday 30 April.
 The deadline for the Land Economy competition is 10am on Friday 21 May.

 These essay competitions are exclusively for students in their penultimate year of education (Year 12 in England and Wales, S5 in Scotland, Year 13 in Northern Ireland).
 They are open to students in any country but submissions must be written in English.

-Submissions should strictly adhere to the word limit set out in the brief (2500 works for Ancient World, Archaeology, and Land Economy; 500 words for the Architecture narrative), and contain a bibliography at the end.
-The bibliography is excluded from the word limit but footnotes are included.
-Applicants must ensure that pages are numbered and that their full name is on each page.
-The submission must be entirely the individual student's work and must not have been submitted to an exam board as part of any coursework or extended essay, either in part or in full.
+Submissions should strictly adhere to the word limit set out in the subject brief (2500 words for Ancient World, Archaeology and Land Economy; 500 words for the Architecture narrative), and contain a bibliography at the end.
+The word count should exclude the bibliography, but include any footnotes.
+Each page should be numbered and contain the applicant's full name.

 If you have any questions relating to the competitions please contact us on email@example.com